xiashen/MultiABEL/README.md

 ``` r
 load('indep.snps.RData')
 ```
+However, for your specific GWAS, these SNPs might not be always available.
+An alternative is to replace these SNPs with the SNPs that have relatively low minor allele frequencies (MAF) in your GWAS -- they allow good estimation of the phenotypic correlations (see https://www.biorxiv.org/content/10.1101/2020.12.10.419325v2).
 Thereafter, the summary statistics data can be loaded as:
 ``` r
 data <- load.summary(c('height.txt', 'weight.txt', 'bmi.txt'), indep.snps = indep.snps)
 ```